Abner O. Shaw: Civil War

 And then a month later in another note to the Governor he added "Dr. Shaw is giving the best of satisfaction – few surgeons within my observation have been so faithful and have won the general good will of the Brigade, to the degree he has."

-Shaw received the promotion and served with the regiment through the Battle of the Wilderness where Captin Walter Goodale Morrill was shot in the face by a minie ball and was carried from the field blinded by his own blood, Lieutenant Holman Melcher was wounded and Captain William W. Morrell was mortally wounded.
+Shaw received the promotion and served with the regiment through the Battle of the Wilderness where Captain Walter Goodale Morrill was shot in the face by a minie ball and was carried from the field blinded by his own blood, Lieutenant Holman Melcher was wounded and Captain William W. Morrell was mortally wounded.

 On June 18, 1864, in the first days of the Siege of Petersburg after a full day's work tending the wounded of his regiment Shaw learned that Chamberlain, who had been placed in command of another brigade in the division, had been wounded during an ill-fated charge and was believed to be dying.
 Shaw lost no time in finding his former commander.
 The doctors of that brigade who had already examined Chamberlain discovered that the bullet passed from hip to hip through his body and through his bladder.
 At the time this wound would be considered "mortal" due to the fact that it involved the bladder but also most wounds to the hips were fatal due to loss of blood from several main arteries.
 The Third Brigade's former commander Strong Vincent had died at Gettysburg of a very similar wound.
 It is not surprising that Chamberlain's doctors were quick to declare the wound fatal and set him aside.

 Chamberlain describes that while lying on the ground awaiting death...